jyjin/Pob/README.md

 ### 1.Before start should prepare
-Before we start, we should install packages for project, all those packages is the base contruction of app.
+Before we start, we should install packages for project, all those packages is the base contruction of app.
 Just run the follow order in your command line
 ```
 npm install
 ```